 - 4.30 Schedule III amended by adding new density and dimensional regulations for the CT-1 Corporate/Technology Park-1 District. - 4.30 Schedule III amended by adding new density and dimensional regulations for the NP Neighborhood Professional District. - 5.10 Amended to add a new section '5.15 Temporary Manufactured Housing'. - 5.74 & 5.75 Amended to add 'Permanent Readerboard' as a permitted type of sign for a legal nonconforming use in residential districts and as a permitted use in non-residential districts. - 7.40 Text of section addressing 'Single Family Open Space Development amended for the purpose of clarity. - 7.50 Text of section addressing 'Multi-Family Open Space Development' amended to differentiate between small and large scale developments and for clarity purpose - 7.60 "General Regulations Governing Open Space Development" amended for the purpose of clarity.
-Zoning Map By rezoning the area between Portsmouth Avenue and Spur Road from I - Zoning MapDy reconing the died between Foremodul / Wende the span road norm 1Zoning Map(Industrial) to a new zoning district called "Corporate/Technology Park" (CT).Zoning MapRezone Tax Map Parcels 008-001-018, 008-001-001 and 005-003-008 (off Epping Road) to 'Corporate/Technology Park-1' (CT-1).Zoning MapRezone area from the County Courthouse along Hampton Road to Guinea Road - from R-1 to 'Neighborhood Professional' (NP).
+Zoning Map By rezoning the area between Portsmouth Avenue and Spur Road from I - (Industrial) to a new zoning district called "Corporate/Technology Park" (CT).
+Zoning Map Zoning Map Zoning Map Rezone Tax Map Parcels 008-001-018, 008-001-001 and 005-003-008 (off Epping Road) to 'Corporate/Technology Park-1' (CT-1).
+Zoning Map Rezone area from the County Courthouse along Hampton Road to Guinea Road - from R-1 to 'Neighborhood Professional' (NP).
 Zoning Map Rezone the area from Wayside Drive to the Town line between Route 101 and Hampton Road and from Hampton Road to Hampton Falls Road along Ashbrook Road from R-1, Low Density Residential to R-2, Single Family Residential.